 And that's it!
 User ID 323 now has view access to Folder 115.

 One Thing to Note

-If the space inherits content access permissions from a parent space, that space will return an empty response for the content metadata access endpoint.
+If the folder inherits content access permissions from a parent folder, that folder will return an empty response for the content metadata access endpoint.